Barbara Linder, M.D., Ph.D.

 I am the senior advisor for the Childhood Diabetes Research program.
-I administer a portfolio of research grants related to the care of individuals with type 1 diabetes and youth with type 2 diabetes, as well as a portfolio of clinical research grants related to metabolic imprinting.
+I administer a portfolio of research grants related to several areas, including clinical research focused on 1) type 2 diabetes in youth; and 2) metabolic imprinting.
 I am the project scientist for the TODAY (Treatment Options for Type 2 Diabetes in Adolescents and Youth) follow-up study.
-TODAY compared three different treatments for type 2 diabetes in youth, and demonstrated that type 2 diabetes is a particularly aggressive disease when it occurs at a young age.
-My responsibilities also include scientific oversight of the SEARCH study, co-led by the NIDDK and the U.S. Centers for Disease Control and Prevention and co-funded by NIDDK.
+TODAY compared three different treatments for type 2 diabetes in youth and demonstrated that type 2 diabetes is a particularly aggressive disease when it occurs at a young age.
+My responsibilities also include scientific oversight of the DiCAYA study, led by the U.S. Centers for Disease Control and Prevention and co-funded by NIDDK.
 This multi-center epidemiological study identifies cases of diabetes in youth and young adults to determine incidence and prevalence of diabetes in these populations.
 I am also the Project Scientist for the GO MOMs study (Glycemic Observation and Metabolic Outcomes in Mothers and Offspring), which aims to develop better diagnostic approaches for gestational diabetes.
-In addition, I help oversee the cooperative agreement grants for the Diabetes Prevention Program Outcomes study, the Glycemic Reduction Approaches in Diabetes: A Comparative Effectiveness Study), and ARMMS (Alliance of Randomized Trials of Medicine v.
+In addition, I help oversee the cooperative agreement awards for DPPOS (Diabetes Prevention Program Outcomes Study), GRADE (Glycemic Reduction Approaches in Diabetes: A Comparative Effectiveness Study), and ARMMS (Alliance of Randomized Trials of Medicine v.
 Metabolic Surgery in Type 2 Diabetes).

 In addition to my work at the DEM, I also support the Pediatric Endocrine Clinic at the NIH.

 Clinical Research in Type 1 Diabetes

 Determinants, etiology, progression, prevention, and treatment of type 1 diabetes in children and adults.